blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 	[
 	  {
-	    "address":                 // (string)     the base58check encoded address "txid":                    // (string)     the related txid
+	    "address"                  // (string)     the base58check encoded address "txid"                     // (string)     the related txid
-	    "index":                   // (number)     the related input or output index "satoshis":                // (number)     the difference of satoshis "timestamp":               // (number)     the time the transaction entered the mempool (seconds) "prevtxid":                // (string)     the previous txid (if spending) "prevout":                 // (string)     the previous transaction output index (if spending) }
+	    "index"                    // (number)     the related input or output index "satoshis"                 // (number)     the difference of satoshis "timestamp"                // (number)     the time the transaction entered the mempool (seconds) "prevtxid"                 // (string)     the previous txid (if spending) "prevout"                  // (string)     the previous transaction output index (if spending) }
 	]